JHRobotics/mesa9x/README.md

 ## Requirements
 Windows 98/Me with MSVC runtime (installed with Internet Explorer 4.0 and newer).
 Windows 95 doesn't support SSE, so rendering is slow (can be hacked, see: [#Optimalizations](#optimalizations)).
 Binaries also working on all newer Windows (from NT 3.51 to 11).

-~Mesa 17.x build for Windows 95 require at last Pentium II CPU (this is theoretical and emulator value, I don't expect anyone to run it on a *real* Pentium II)~

-~Mesa 17.x build for Windows 98 require at last Intel Core2 CPU (SSE3 required).~

-~Mesa 21.x build for Windows 98 require at last Intel Core-i CPU (SSE4.2 required).~

-Current Mesa 23.1.6 is supported on Windows 95/98/Me. **Build for Windows 95** is without SSE instrumentation, so you can use Windows 95 binaries if you want run this on virtual machine/emulator without SSE support.
+Current Mesa 25.0.x is supported on Windows 95/98/Me. **Build for Windows 95** is without SSE instrumentation, so you can use Windows 95 binaries if you want run this on virtual machine/emulator without SSE support.

-If you decide to use **98/Me build**, your (virtual) CPU needs support these instructions MMX, SSE, SSE2, SSE3, SSSE3, CX16, SAHF and FXSR (Intel Core2).
+If you decide to use **98/Me build**, your (virtual) CPU needs support these instructions MMX, SSE, SSE2, SSE3, SSSE3, CX16, SAHF and FXSR (Intel Core2 is oldest supported platform).

 ## Usage